RamVasuthevan/Personal-Website/website/soda-reviews.markdown

 - Bought from [DesiFest](https://desifest.ca/)
 - Sweet but not that sweet, sour but not that sour
 - Not that strong
-- This is carabiner water, I’m not sure if they can really be compared to sodas
+- This is carbonated water, I’m not sure it can really be compared to sodas.
 - Pretty good
 - Rating: 5/10
 - Would I have it again?
 Probably not

 # 2024-06-09 7Up Lemon Lime
 {% include image.html